Ideal Body Weight (IBW) Calculator

 - Record to the nearest centimeter or quarter inch; if possible average two readings.

-What IBW means vs BMI and LBM
+IBW vs. BMI vs. LBM

 IBW is a height-based target used in clinical contexts (e.g., drug dosing) and general guidance.
 It does not account for muscle mass, bone density, or fat distribution.
 Different formulas yield slightly different figures because they were derived from different reference groups.